sensedeep/sensedeep/README.md

 ### Live Tail Mode

-The View live tail option causes SenseLogs to poll for new event data and display new log events at the "tail" of the viewer display.
-The view polling period can be defined when you create or modify a view.
+SenseLogs will append new data and scroll to the bottom if the "Live Tail" option is selected.
 As new events are added to the viewer, they will be highlighted with a temporary "flash" of those event rows.

 ### Thanks